Academic Regulations

 Advanced Placement (AP) Examinations

-Students can earn Columbia credit (up to a maximum of 16 credits for all previous college-level work) for College Board Advanced Placement (AP) examinations with certain scores.
+Students can earn up to a maximum of 16 points of academic credit toward the Bachelor of Arts degree from Columbia College for College Board Advanced Placement (AP) examinations with certain scores.

 Note: Credit earned through AP scores cannot be used toward exemption from any of the shared Core Curriculum courses, the Global Core Requirement, or the Science Requirement.